 Before we get into the how do you deal with this, take a quick look at who you are?

 What business are you in?
 Are you in the “I’ll give you a price business”.
-If you are in the sales business or real estate business, etc., then you’re not in the “I’ll give you a price business”.
+If you sell for a living which you do in real estate, insurance, self-employed, etc., then you’re not in the “I’ll give you a price business”.

-The idea is to sign up clients to become your customers and the only way to do this is to ask questions to determine their needs, provide value and if you are a good fit.
+The idea is to sign up prospects to become your customers and the only way to do this is to ask questions to determine their needs, wants and if you are a good fit.
 If so, sign them up.

 I’ll bet they talked about what they wanted to do and the price discussion came later on.

 Also, do they fit the profile of your ideal client?
-If they only value the cost then the question you have to ask yourself: Is this the type of client I want?
-But how do you go about figuring this stuff out?
+If they only value the price, then the question you have to ask yourself: Is this the type of client I want?
+But how do you deal with this?

 How To Deal With This Question